bitmakerlabs/wdi-october-2017/24-testing-with-rails/README.md

   * `restaurant is not available when it is full`
   * `restaurant is available when it is not full`
   * `restaurant is available for reservations later`
+  * `restaurant is not available for reservations now`
 * `bin/rails stats` command

 ## Links